GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 In before mountains were sunk, to the-face-of hills I was birthed.

-Until he had made not land and outsides, and the head of dusts of the world.
+Unto he had made not land and outsides, and the head of dusts of the world.

 In his establishing skies, there I;